List of awards and nominations received by Amy Grant: Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the music industry.
 Often considered the highest music honor, the awards were established in 1958.
-Amy Grant has won six awards of sixteen nominations.
+Amy Grant has won six awards of nineteen nominations.
+As composer of Better Than a Hallelujah, a gospel song Grant previously wrote and recorded, she was not eligible for an award if Sarah Hart & Chapin Hartford's nominated cover had won in 2011.
+A performance of a song Amy Grant wrote was nominated but it was not her nomination.